 - Bake for 15 minutes, then flip the fries so they can cook on all sides.
 I find the easiest way to flip them is with a metal spatula.
 Section by section, scoop up about ten fries and flip them with a quick turn of the wrist.

-- Bake for 10 to 15 more minutes, until the fries are crispy.
+- Bake for 10 to 15 more minutes, or until the fries are crispy.
 You’ll know they’re done when the surface of the fries change from shiny orange to a more matte, puffed up texture.
 It’s essential to bake them long enough, otherwise they won’t be crispy.
-Don’t worry if the edges are a little bit brown, they will taste more caramelized than burnt.
+Don’t worry if the edges are a little bit brown; they will taste more caramelized than burnt.

 - Commenter Jeni of Bear + Goose suggested adding a bit of corn starch to help make the fries more crispy.
 It totally works.
 I personally skip the corn starch most of the time because my fries get as crispy as shown in the photos without it, but I’ve heard from several people whose fries never turn out crispy enough… so try it!